Donald Trump Thanks 'Incredible Warriors' Who Won Impeachment Battle

 “We’ve all been through a lot together,” said Trump thanking his supporters who gave him a standing ovation as he entered the room.

-“We went through hell, unfairly,” Trump said, repeating the he did “nothing wrong” to deserve impeachment.
+“We went through hell, unfairly,” Trump said, repeating that he did “nothing wrong” to deserve impeachment.

 Trump’s legal team was also present and got a standing ovation.
 “Great job,” he told them.

-He joked that his acquittal headlines in the Washington Post were the best his administration ever got.
+He joked that his acquittal headlines in the Washington Post about his acquittal were the best his administration ever got.

-“You develop friendships when you are in war,” Trump said, praising the “incredible warriors” in the room.
+“I call them friends because you develop friendships and relationships when you’re in battle and war,” Trump said, praising the “incredible warriors” in the room.

 “Mitch McConnell, I want to tell you, you did a fantastic job,” he said, praising the Senate Majority Leader for outsmarting his opposition.